KyleCorlett/Portfolio_Assignment/README.md

 - Made profile img fit to screen
 - Created background image that is responsive
 - Moved Main page text to bottom
+- Split body into home page and others using class
+- Added gradient to help with text
+- Made fixed footer for work page and fixed it to the bottom with links
+- aligned the contact form

 ### Main Layout Updates

 - Started Nav for main layout (22/10/21)
 - Blocked layout options for mobile page (22/10/21)
 - Changed css break point to 770px
+- Created Headers and descriptions for work profile that disappear for mobile

 ## Day Two (22/10/2021)